* Adds Construction of a Headquarters, Department of the Army office symbol and its staff support agency or field operating agency (fig 1).

 (4) Major organizational names change.

 a.
 HQDA office symbols will contain no more than nine letters.
-Hyphens are placed between the fourth and fifth and the seventh and eighth letters (for example, XXXX-XXX-XX).
+Hyphens are placed between the fourth and fifth and the seventh and eighth letters (for example, XXXX-XXX-XX) (see tables 1 and 2 ).

 b.
 Characters other than letters of the alphabet will not be used in office symbols.